-Stock Options vs RSU Key Differences
+Stock Options vs. RSU Video

 - The payment during settlement is always stock in the case of stock options.
 On the other hand, the payment during settlement can be cash or stock.

-- After the vesting period, the stock option becomes common stock.
+- After the vesting period, the stock option becomes the common stock.
 But for the RSUs, the settlement is done once the vesting period is over.

 If we take the example of Jay and let’s say that each RSU can be sold at $10 per share, he has been offered (2000 * $10 per share) = $20,000.